JC Travels: Exploring Edinburgh!

 Scotland devolved their parliament about 10 years ago to look after more local matters and report into the main UK Parliament.
 You are able to enter, get a tour and go into the main debating chamber.
 We weren’t there at the right time for a guided tour but we could do a self guided one with the help of some useful leaflets!
 I didn’t know much about the Scottish Parliament so it was enjoyable to sit in the debating chamber and read about its history along with how it works.
 I have been to the UK, New Zealand, Canadian and Australian parliaments so it was interesting to add this to the mix and compare how things were done!

-Once we had a wander, we was getting late in the afternoon so we took a walk across the city and back to our hotel for a rest – you can tell this was a walking day as I did the most steps I’ve ever done, something like 25,000!
+Once we had a wander, it was getting late in the afternoon so we took a walk across the city and back to our hotel for a rest – you can tell this was a walking day as I did the most steps I’ve ever done, something like 25,000!
+Our hotel was lovely but next time we visit Scotland, I’d love to stay in one of the gorgeous cottages advertised on Scotts Castle Holidays website.
+Scotland is a gorgeous place and I can’t think of anywhere better to visit.
+Staying in a cottage would make it even better!

 We went to a local restaurant for dinner, where I had my final indulgence of the trip, a giant burger!
 If you couldn’t tell, we most definitely had to diet once we got back from this trip!
 Once we had eaten we weren’t ready for our day to end so walked across to the 56 North Gin bar!
 They literally had 1000s of varieties, it was amazing – gin lovers paradise!
 I had a local Edinburgh variety combined with some fever tree.
 The gin and tonic really polished off what was an amazing couple of days in Edinburgh!